-Both the explanation-generation model and the prediction model could be any SoTA sequence-to-sequence models, such as BART~\citep{lewis-etal-2020-bart} and T5~\citep{raffel2020exploring}.
-We leverage T5 as the backbone for both models in this work and design a prompt-based input template for both models, as shown in Table~\ref{tab:data_format}.
-To explain how each prompt addresses a different part of data content: \\ 1) `\textit{explain:}' and `\textit{predict:}' are the leading prompts in the explanation-generation model and the prediction model, indicating different tasks for both models and are followed by the original task content.
-For the e-SNLI dataset, the task content becomes ``what is the relationship between'' the hypothesis and premise sentences; \\ 2) `\textit{choice$N$}' is followed by candidate answers, where $N\in[1,3]$ for the e-SNLI dataset corresponds to entailment, neutral, and contradiction.
-We pass choices to the explanation-generation model expecting it will learn to generate free-text explanations that may reflect potential relationships between the data content and the task; \\ 3) for the prediction model, an additional prompt `\textit{because:}' is followed by the explanations generated by the explanation-generation model, and we use a special token to separate the original task content and the explanation.
+Both the explanation-generation model and the prediction model can be any SoTA sequence-to-sequence models, such as BART~\citep{lewis-etal-2020-bart} and T5~\citep{raffel2020exploring}.
+In this work, we utilize T5 as the backbone for both models and design a prompt-based input template for both models, as shown in Table~\ref{tab:data_format}, inspired by a few existing works~\cite{schick-schutze-2021-exploiting, gao-etal-2021-making, zhou-etal-2023-flame}.
+To elucidate how each prompt addresses a different part of data content: \\ 1) ``\textit{explain:}'' and ``\textit{question:}'' are the leading prompts in the explanation-generation model and the prediction model, respectively, indicating different tasks for both models and are followed by the original task content.
+For the e-SNLI dataset, the task content becomes ``what is the relationship between'' the hypothesis and premise sentences; \\ 2) ``\textit{choice$N$}'' is followed by candidate answers, where $N\in[1,3]$ for the e-SNLI dataset corresponds to entailment, neutral, and contradiction.
+We pass the choices to the explanation-generation model, expecting that it will learn to generate free-text explanations that may reflect potential relationships between the data content and the task; \\ 3) for the prediction model, an additional prompt ``\textit{because:}'' is followed by the explanations generated by the explanation-generation model.
+We use a special token to separate the original task content and the explanation."